 The Need for a Translator

 “Still, you needn’t be surprised if you and your spouse sometimes seem to need a translator.
-In his book, ‘How Do You Say I Love You?’
-Dr. Judson Swihart notes, ‘Often the wife comes in [to the marriage] speaking French and the husband speaking German —in an emotional sense.
+In the book, ‘How Do You Say I Love You?’ it is noted, ‘Often the wife comes in [to the marriage] speaking French and the husband speaking German —in an emotional sense.
 Unless you hear love expressed in a language that you can understand emotionally, it will have little value.’
 The author goes on to say, ‘If you are going to communicate an attitude of love toward your spouse, you must learn to speak his or her language.’

 “It’s hard to do that if, like too many couples, you enter marriage focused on being loved rather than on giving love.
-Try making it your goal not to change your spouse.
-Rather, try to adapt to his or her style of communication.
-Turn your attention to hearing the heart of your partner rather than to the frustration you may feel about not being heard or understood.
+Try making it your goal to turn your attention to hearing the heart of your partner rather than to the frustration you may feel about not being heard or understood.

 Communication Date